Trump’s Federal Cuts Push New York Mental Health Programs to Brink of Collapse

 Kim previously served as deputy secretary for Human Services and Mental Hygiene under Hochul, who announced an ambitious $1 billion plan to revamp mental health services statewide back in 2023.

-Elements of that nascent plan will likely be impacted by those cuts, too, Kim said, pointing to its signature crisis stabilization centers planned for across the state.
+Elements of that nascent plan will likely be impacted by those cuts, too, Kim said, pointing to the signature crisis stabilization centers planned for across the state.
 Kim likened the 24/7 facilities to urgent care centers for mental health and substance use that could radically change the state’s approach to handling these crises.
 Cuts could also threaten the state’s efforts to expand 988, the national crisis hotline launched in 2022.

 “There’s this entire infrastructure the state has been trying to build, and has been doing a good job building, that is now at risk,” said Kim.